gbdev/pandocs/src/Four_Player_Adapter.md

   3  |   ??  | STAT2
   4  |   ??  | STAT3

-The chart below illustrates how Game Boys should respond to bytes in a ping packet.
+The chart below illustrates how Game Boys should respond to bytes in a ping packet:
-- Note: When a byte in the DMG-07 column is received the matching byte in the Reply column should be loaded into the SB register as a reply that will be transmitted during the next serial transfer.

-Received From DMG-07 | Game Boy reply sent during next transfer
+Received From DMG-07 | Game Boy Reply
 ---------------------|-----------------------
 PING HEADER (\$FE)   | ACK1 = (\$88)
 STAT1                | ACK2 = (\$88 )
 STAT2                | RATE (Packet Timing)
 STAT3                | SIZE (Packet Size)

+Note: Bytes in the Received column should have the matching byte in the Reply column loaded into the SB register to be sent during the next serial transfer.

 ### ACK Replies